Milburn Stone

-Hugh Milburn Stone (July 5, 1904 – June 12, 1980) was an American actor, best known for his role as "Doc" (Dr. Galen Adams) on the CBS Western series Gunsmoke.
+Hugh Milburn Stone (July 5, 1904 – June 12, 1980) was an American actor, best known for his role as "Doc" (Dr. Galen Adams) on the Western series Gunsmoke.

 Early life

 Stone was born in Burrton, Kansas, to Herbert Stone and the former Laura Belfield.
 There, he graduated from Burrton High School, where he was active in the drama club, played basketball, and sang in a barbershop quartet.
 Stone's brother, Joe Stone, says their uncle Fred Stone, was a versatile actor who appeared on Broadway and in circuses).

 Although Stone had a congressional appointment to the United States Naval Academy, he turned it down, choosing instead to become an actor with a stock theater company headed by Helen Ross.
+The Burton town doctor, Joseph Wakefield Myers, MD was the town doctor from 1913 to 1928.
+Hugh was known to have said he styled his portrayal of a country Dr. based on Dr. Myers.

 Career

 In 1919, Stone debuted on stage in a Kansas tent show.
 He ventured into vaudeville in the late 1920s, and in 1930, he was half of the Stone and Strain song-and-dance act.
 His Broadway credits include Around the Corner (1936) and Jayhawker (1934).

 In the 1930s, Stone came to Los Angeles, California, to launch his own screen career.
 He was featured in the Tailspin Tommy adventure serial for Monogram Pictures.
 In 1939 he played Stephen Douglass in the movie Young Mr. Lincoln with Henry Fonda and Ward Bond.
 In 1939 he appeared in When Tomorrow Comes as head busboy (uncredited).
 In 1940, he appeared with Marjorie Reynolds, Tristram Coffin, and I. Stanford Jolley in the comedy espionage film Chasing Trouble.
 That same year, he co-starred with Roy Rogers in the film Colorado in the role of Rogers' brother-gone-wrong.